NiekMooij/MIS-algorithms/README.md

 ## Overview

 This Python package provides efficient algorithms for calculating maximal independent sets in graphs.
-The project includes various scripts in the `MIS` folder, each implementing a different algorithm for computing these sets.
+The project includes various scripts in the `MIS-algorithms` folder, each implementing a different algorithm for computing these sets.
 The Lotka-Volterra Algorithm and the Continuation Lotka-Volterra Algorithm are both described in the paper "Finding Large Independent Sets in Networks Using Competitive Dynamics".

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)
 [![Python Version](https://img.shields.io/badge/python-3.6%2B-blue.svg)](https://www.python.org/downloads/)